oktaykaplan/CodeClub/README.md

 We launched a weekly Code Club in the lab since it is crucial for trainees to gain skills to display their data and do statistical analysis.

-This is an R-focused coding club, and we'll demonstrate participants in the Code club how to use ggplot to create a customized bar plot using data from Sci-Hub downloads.
+This is an R-focused coding club, and we'll demonstrate to participants in the Code club how to use ggplot to create a customized bar plot using data from Sci-Hub downloads.

 Bar charts are a popular visualization tool for displaying categorical variables with numbers.

 Each category variable is depicted as a bar based on the data associated with it.